Teaching and resources

 - Dawn Chatty, Emerita Professor of Anthropology and Forced Migration

-- Cathryn Costello, Andrew W Mellon Associate Professor of International Human Rights and Refugee Law
+- Cathryn Costello, Andrew W Mellon Professor of Refugee and Migration Law

 - Matthew J Gibney, Elizabeth Colson Professor of Politics and Forced Migration

 - Tom Scott-Smith, Associate Professor of Refugee Studies and Forced Migration

 Teaching takes place in small classes of anything from approximately 7 to 25 students, to encourage active participation and to enable students to learn from each other.
 Teaching styles vary and include lectures, workshops, seminars and student presentations.
 You will be expected to prepare for each class by reading a selection of recommended books, book chapters and articles.

 Individual supervisors will support your academic development from the start; they are allocated on the basis of your research interests, how these mesh with those of the staff supervising on the course, and staff availability.
 You will work with your individual supervisor on your thesis throughout the degree, meeting roughly every two weeks in term time.
 In addition, you will have a college advisor whom you may consult on issues concerning your personal wellbeing.